Inside the Series: California By DesignBy Gabrielle Whelan

 Design has to be sticky.
 The same way Mike looks at a TV segment and knows right away what will work and what won’t.
 This whole experience taught me that, sometimes, you have to throw out what you know.

-California by Design: Innovations premieres on June 13th on CBS:
+California by Design: Innovations premieres June 27th on CBS:

 KCBS Los Angeles – Saturdays @ 3pm